Story of Ted Weisgal and Leisure Learning Unlimited

 Out of loyalty I had backed the loser in a two-team fight.

-But once Donna announced her move to Washington, DC, I wasn't honor-bound to continue the struggle.
+But once Deborah announced her move to Washington, DC, I wasn't honor-bound to continue the struggle.
 Besides, I was starting to admire Ted in a begrudging way.
-His old-fashioned work ethic had thoroughly vanquished the flash and dash of Alex and Donna.
+His old-fashioned work ethic had thoroughly vanquished the flash and dash of

 Work had beaten Mr. Smile and Ms. Style.
 Was it possible this guy had some talent after all?